recrsn/coffee-beans/README.md

 A small file storage server that supports a simple GET/PUT based protocol

-Originally created to provide a tiny private maven repository.
+Originally created to provide a tiny private maven/pypi repository.

 ## Usage